Most Expensive Richmond Neighborhoods

 Richmond is a relatively large city located in the state of Virginia.
 With a population of 207,799 people and 107 constituent neighborhoods, Richmond is the fifth largest community in Virginia.

-Richmond is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Richmond isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Richmond are a mix of both white- and blue-collar jobs.
 Overall, Richmond is a city of sales and office workers, professionals and service providers.
 There are especially a lot of people living in Richmond who work in office and administrative support (13.05%), sales jobs (10.88%) and management occupations (9.13%).

 Also of interest is that Richmond has more people living here who work in computers and math than 95% of the places in the US.